microsoft/entref-spring-boot/infrastructure/README.md

 1. Create a new variable group in Azure Pipeline Library
 2. Create variable ACR_SERVER and set value to the server name, which will be the output of your deployment (<application name>container.azurecr.io)
-3. Get values of username and password from container using Azure Portal
+3. Get values of username and password from Key Vault deployed in global resources using Azure Portal
-4. Create variables ACR_USERNAME and ACR_PASSWORD and set them to the values you got from the Azure Portal.
+4. Use KeyVault secrets <container_registry_name>Username and <container_registry_name>Password.

 Your deployment resources can now be used as part of your CD pipeline.